Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/using_the_rtl_kernel.md

 # Summary

-In this tutorial you have used the **Package IP/Package_XO** flow to create an RTL kernel, and you have also used the **RTL Kernel wizard**.
+In this tutorial you have used the **Package IP/Package_XO** flow to create a user-managed RTL kernel.
 You packaged the RTL IP project into the compiled XO file needed by the Vitis tool.
 You then added the RTL kernel to an application project, coupled with the host code, and built and run the Hardware Emulation configuration.
 In the Vitis IDE, a binary container was created using the XO file, and a `xclbin` file was compiled.

 </br>
 <hr/>